 In 1994 Lucille Clifton was told that the small malignant tumor found in her breast was . . . → Read More: “the terrible stories”

 In October 2010 Sarah Horton, author of Being Sarah, appeared on Radio 4‘s Woman’s Hour with Jennie Murray and live radio interviews on Radio Five Live, BBC Radio Merseyside and BBC Radio Hereford and Worcester.
 Sarah discussed rising incidence rates, breast cancer recurrence, representations of breast cancer in mass media and pink campaigns, social support, and the need for research into causes.
 Sarah stated that the realities of breast cancer are being “glossed over” and that the focus needs to shift.

 What was most . . . → Read More: Sarah Horton Live

 “I am a post-mastectomy woman who believes our feelings need voice in order to be recognized, respected, and of use.” — Audre Lorde, The Cancer Journals

-Audre Lorde, African American poet, essayist, autobiographer, novelist, and nonfiction writer, was diagnosed with breast cancer . . . → Read More: Audre Lorde’s Cancer Journals
+Audre Lorde, African American poet, essayist, autobiographer, novelist, and nonfiction writer, was diagnosed with breast cancer in 1978.
+Six months after her modified radical mastectomy, she began writing journal entries about her experiences with breast cancer.
+Lorde published an account of her illness in The Cancer Journals in 1980, which included . . . → Read More: Audre Lorde’s Cancer Journals